Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 There are several ways to trigger batch jobs since they are available as EventBridge targets.
 For our example, we could have a scheduled EventBridge rule which could be invoked periodically.

-To make my life easier and be able to debug my job, I opted to create a simple [Step Function](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).
+To make my life easier and be able to debug my job, I opted to create a simple Step Function[^6].

 Step Functions are state machines used for serverless orchestration.
 They are a perfect candidate for managing running jobs, offering a way to easily see and monitor the running state of the job and report the finishing status of it.
 We can implement the states of a Step Function using some JSON code.